 - The identification of the business employee collecting the seller info

-- An accurate description of the item being pawned or sold to the business, including: identifying marks such as names, brand names, numbers, serial numbers, model numbers, color, manufacturers' names, and size; metallic composition, and any jewels, stones, or glass; any other marks of identification or indicia of ownership on the article; the weight of the article, if the payment is based on weight; any other unique identifying feature; gold content, if indicated.
+- An accurate description of the item being pawned or sold to the business, including: identifying marks such as names, brand names, numbers, serial numbers, model numbers, color, manufacturers' names, and size; metallic composition, and any jewels, stones, or glass; any other marks of identification or indicia of ownership on the property; the weight of the property, if the payment is based on weight; any other unique identifying feature; gold content, if indicated.
 See section 13-32a-104.

 Yes.
 A pawnshop or secondhand merchant may not pawn or purchase property from anyone under the age of 18 or who appears to be under the influence of alcohol or controlled substance.
 See section 13-32a-110.5.

 Any law enforcement agency can place a hold on property at a pawnshop or secondhand merchant.
 The agency should notify the business and provide a "property hold form" to the business.
 An initial hold by law enforcement is 90 days.
 This hold can be extended by the agency another 90 days if necessary.
 After 180 days, a court order must be obtained by the law enforcement agency.
 See section 13-32a-109(4).

 The website for the Central Database can be accessed by visiting https://pawn.utah.gov and logging with your individual user name and password.

 The Central Database website is capable of doing an online ticket entry system.
 All that is required is an Internet connection.
 The Central Database is also compatible with a few different database formats.
 Please contact the Central Database to determine file compatibility if you elect not to use the online ticket entry system.
 You may also find additional information regarding how to upload after logging into the Central Database website.